 However, after some more time passed, Mary Mallon was taken in police custody and the media gave her the name “typhoid Mary” starting from 1908.
 During her time in prison, Mallon still did not understand the importance of washing her hands as she believed not to pose a risk.
 And even though doctors found a significant nidus of typhoid bacteria in her gallbladder, Mary Mallon refused to cease working as a cook.
 Mallon was held in isolation for three years at a clinic located on North Brother Island, until the New York State Commissioner of Health decided that disease carriers should no longer be kept in isolation.
 Mallon agreed to give up her job as a cook and apply a certain hygiene in order to be released.
 Unfortunately, Mallon changed her name to Mary Brown after a while and returned to cooking, causing numerous further typhoid outbreaks.

 At least three deaths were attributed to Mallon but due to her use of aliases and refusal to cooperate, the exact number is not known and estimated at around 50.
 In August 2013, researchers at the Stanford University School of Medicine announced they were making breakthroughs in understanding the exact science behind asymptomatic carriers such as Mallon.
 The bacteria that cause typhoid may hide in macrophages, a type of immune cell.
 Also, the human carrier may be a healthy person who has survived a previous episode of typhoid fever yet who continues to shed the associated bacteria, Salmonella typhi, in feces and urine.
+Other healthy typhoid carriers identified in the first quarter of the 20th century include Tony Labella, an Italian immigrant, presumed to have caused over 100 cases (with five deaths); an Adirondack guide dubbed “Typhoid John”, presumed to have infected 36 people (with two deaths); and Alphonse Cotils, a restaurateur and bakery owner.

 References and Further Reading: